cnxtech/optimal-asset-forecasting/README.md

 # Optimal Asset Forecasting

-The purpose of this project was to test various machine learning predictive models on two sets of asset buckets: Tech stocks and Crypto Currency.
-We have used Alpaca API and CoinAPI to pull closing price data for stocks and crypto assets respectively.
-Our study uses past 15 months of data considering highly volatile market to capture post COVID-19 shock across all models for optimal predictions.
-As the data in this study is of time series nature, we have used ARIMA, XGBoost, and LSTM since they are time series friendly.
+The purpose of these notebooks is to test various machine learning predictive models on two sets of asset buckets: Tech stocks and Cryptocurrency.
+The code uses closing prices pulled from Alpaca API and CoinAPI and converted to CSV files for stocks and crypto assets respectively.
+The notebooks use the past 15 months of data considering highly volatile market to capture post COVID-19 shock across all models for optimal predictions.
+As the data in this study is of time series nature, we have used ARIMA, XGBoost, and LSTM models since they are time series friendly.

 ---

 ## Technologies

 Language: Python3, Pandas

 ARIMA Requirements: